zowe/docs-site/docs/user-guide/api-mediation/api-mediation-overview.md

 # API Mediation Layer

 The API Mediation Layer provides a single point of access for mainframe service REST APIs.
 The layer offers enterprise, cloud-like features such as high-availability, scalability, dynamic API discovery, consistent security, a single sign-on experience, and documentation.
 The API Mediation Layer facilitates secure communication across loosely coupled microservices through the API Gateway.
-The API Mediation Layer includes an API Catalog that provides an interface to view all discovered microservices, their associated APIs, and Swagger documentation in a user-friendly manner.
-The Discovery Service makes it possible to determine the location and status of microservice instances running inside the ecosystem.
+The API Mediation Layer consists of three components: the Gateway, the Discovery Service, and the Catalog.
+The Gateway provides secure communication across loosely coupled API services.
+The Discovery Service enables you to determine the location and status of service instances running inside the API ML ecosystem.
+The Catalog provides an easy-to-use interface to view all discovered services, their associated APIs, and Swagger documentation in a user-friendly manner.

 ## Key features
-* High availability of services in which application instances on a failing node are distributed among surviving nodes
-* Microservice UIs available through the API Gateway and API Catalog by means of reverse proxying
-* Support for standardization and normalization of microservice URLs and routing to provide API Mediation Layer users with a consistent way of accessing microservices.
+* Consistent Access: API routing and standardization of API service URLs through the Gateway component provides users with a consistent way to access mainframe APIs at a predefined address.
-* Minimal effort to register a microservice with the gateway (configuration over code)
-* Runs on Windows, Linux, and z/OS (target platform)
-* Written in Java utilizing Spring Boot (2.x), Angular 5, and the Netflix CloudStack
-* Supports multiple client types for discovery (including Spring Boot, Java, and NodeJS)
-* Contains enablers that allow for easy discovery and exposure of REST APIs and Swagger documentation for each microservice
+* Dynamic Discovery: The Discovery Service automatically determines the location and status of API services.
+* High-Availability: API Mediation Layer is designed with high-availability of services and scalability in mind.
+* Redundancy and Scalability: API service throughput is easily increased by starting multiple API service instances without the need to change configuration.
+* Presentation of Services: The API Catalog component provides easy access to discovered API services and their associated documentation in a user-friendly manner.
+Access to the contents of the API Catalog is controlled through a z/OS security facility.
+* Encrypted Communication: API ML facilitates secure and trusted communication across both internal components and discovered API services.

 ## API Mediation Layer architecture
-The following diagram illustrates the single point of access with the API Gateway and the interactions between the API Gateway, API Catalog, and the Discovery Service:
+The following diagram illustrates the single point of access through the Gateway, and the interactions between API ML components and services:

 ![API Mediation Layer Architecture diagram](diagrams/image2018-2-26%20 14_53_46.png)